coot/free-category/README.md

 [![Maintainer: coot](https://img.shields.io/badge/maintainer-coot-lightgrey.svg)](http://github.com/coot)
 [![CircleCI](https://circleci.com/gh/coot/free-category/tree/master.svg?style=svg)](https://circleci.com/gh/coot/free-category/tree/master)

-This package introduces variouos encodings of free categories in Haskell.
+This package introduces variouos presentations of free categories in Haskell.

 Free categories are useful to model state machines in a simple yet type safe way and for that purpose `Kleisli` categroies are a very useful target which allows to include monadic computations.
+This packge contains a useful generalisation of `Kliesli` categories captured by `EffCategory` class (effectful categories), and a (free) transformer which lifts a category to an effectful one.

 ## Some examples
 * [LoginStateMachine](https://github.com/coot/free-category/blob/master/examples/src/LoginStateMachine.hs):